 Heyna Hill Lodge is nestled on a scenic outcrop with breathtaking views.
 Animals such as zebra, warthog, impala and bushbuck abound around the lodge and often congregate at the water hole beneath the dining area.
 At night the sounds of bush come to life and allow your imagination to run wild.
-Overnight at Hyena Hill lodge on HB
+Overnight at Kigarama Wilderness Lodge on FB

 Travel Time: Travel Time: 298 km, 4.5 hours

 This morning you will have breakfast and then proceed to Kampala/Entebbe having a stop at the Equator-where you will be able to stand in both hemispheres simultaneously arriving in the afternoon and later fly out.